 - Simulation modeling

 - Analytical modeling

-Each of these types of tools is evaluated across six fundamental factors.
+Each of these types of capacity management tools is evaluated across six fundamental factors.

 - Time it takes to use